A Fabulous Paris In A Day Itinerary: 9 Best Places To Visit

 Using a Paris Pass

-If you are trying to visit Paris in a day but on a budget, using a Paris Museum Pass or a Paris City Card is probably a good idea, as you will have access to many attractions with fast track tickets.
-Some passes also include public transportation, but read the small print to double check.
+If you are trying to visit Paris in a day but on a budget, using a city card is probably a good idea, as you will have access to many attractions with fast track tickets.

 Here are the two main pass options in Paris: